How to protect yourself from Covid-19 in ski resorts

-We hope these simple rules will help you to protect yourself from COVID-19 in ski resorts.
+We hope these simple rules will help you to know how to protect yourself from Covid-19 in ski resorts.

-If you have any comments or you think we can add more information to share with our community, feel free to get in touch via our social media channels or via email: email@example.com.
+If you have any comments or think we can add more information to share with our community, feel free to get in touch via our social media channels or via email: [email protected].

-We wish you a safe and enjoyable winter on the snow.
+We wish you a safe and enjoyable winter in the snow.

 Founded in 2017 My-Mountains is the leading outdoor activity provider in Switzerland and in the Alps.